CSC207-UofT/207-course-notes/02-classes-in-java.md

 ### 2.6.3. hashCode
 Whenever we override the equals method, we will often want to override another inherited method called "hashCode".
-The hashCode of an object is an integer value that obeys this property:
+The hash code of an object is an integer value that obeys this property:
 > If two objects are equal (according to the equals method),
-> they have the same hashCode.
+> they have the same hash code.

-If is not an if-and-only-if: it's fine for two objects with the same hashCode *not* to be equal.
+If is not an if-and-only-if: it's fine for two objects with the same hash code *not* to be equal.

-Why do objects have a hashCode and why must it satisfy this property?
+Why do objects have a hash code and why must it satisfy this property?
-Some important classes such as HashMap use the hashCode of an object to decide where to store it.
-This allows them to retrieve the object later by just comparing hashCodes and thus avoiding costly calls to the equals method.
+Some important classes such as HashMap use the `hashCode` method of an object to decide where to store it.
+This allows them to retrieve the object later by just comparing hash codes and thus avoiding costly calls to the equals method.
 The `HashMap` class does all this using a data structure called a "hash table".
 Hash tables have remarkable properties and are thus very important in computer science.
 You can learn about them in more detail in a course like CSC263.